 - a.
 Sensors are located in occupiable areas; 3.6-5.6 ft above the floor; and at least 3.3 ft away from exterior walls, doors, direct sunlight, air supply/exhausts, mechanical fans, heaters or any other significant source of heat or cold. - b.
-A minimum of one sensor per 3,500 ft2 of occupiable floor area. - c.
-Measurements are taken at least once every 15 minutes.

-d.
-Sensors comply with the Device Requirements for dry-bulb temperature and relative humidity listed in the WELL Performance Verification Guidebook.
+A minimum of one sensor per $3,500 \text{ ft}^2$ of occupiable floor area. - c.
+Measurements are taken at least once every 15 minutes. - d.
+Sensors comply with the Device Requirements listed in the WELL Performance Verification Guidebook.